-Grand Fiesta Coral Beach though, part of the established Mexican chain Fiesta Americana, doesn’t feel like a convention hotel.
+Grand Fiesta Americana Coral Beach though, part of the established Mexican Posadas chain, doesn’t feel like a convention hotel.
 It wows you when you enter the lobby, wows you again in your room, then really makes an even better impression when you get out to the pool and beach.
 It’s huge, yes, but it’s a well-designed property that never feels overwhelming or impersonal.

 It initially feels more like a city hotel than a beach resort, with a mountain’s worth of marble in the lobby and hallways, plus furniture that doesn’t look like it would go well with sand and wet swimsuits.
 (There’s an attendant by each door with towels and a spray bottle in case.)
 There’s an atrium with vines hanging down, brass railings on the stairwells, and glass elevators that offer a quick glimpse of the gorgeous Caribbean waters.